 However, many modern dehumidifiers have a laundry mode designed for helping dry washing.

 Manufactures claim that running costs are lower than for tumble dryers and, in cash-strapped times, some owners see it as an opportunity to remove moisture from the air and their wet clothes at the same time.

 The chosen method is generally to put the washing on a clothes airer in the same room as the dehumidifier.

 Using a Tumble Dryer to Dry Clothes

 A tumble dryer is, of course, specifically dedicated to drying clothes.
 However, there are decisions to be made when buying a new one:

-- Condenser dryers are more efficient but still emit some water vapour and have to be emptied of water periodically.
-They are reputed to be more prone to breakdown due to their added complexity and can take longer to dry a load than a conventional dryer so consider carefully before choosing.
+- Condenser dryers collect moisture from clothes in a tank, which needs to be emptied of water periodically.
+They are reputed to be more prone to breakdown than vented models due to their added complexity and can take longer to dry a load than a vented dryer, so consider carefully before choosing.